garrett361/transformers_notes/main.typ

 matrix-multiply in such an autocast context, will be a copy of the weights used to perform the matrix-multiply.
-In effect, the cost of the model weights which are used for the actual forward pass are only materialized within the lifetime of the context manager.];:
+In effect, the cost of the model weights which are used for the actual forward pass are only materialized within the lifetime of the context manager.]:

 - A half-precision ($p = 2$ bytes) copy of the model is used to perform the forwards and backwards passes